 An increase in traffic to your web applications often results in more customers.
 The customers should always get satisfactory web performance.
 The surges in internet traffic towards the application might result in bottlenecks, which makes it difficult to provide users a clean interaction with the application.
 That is why traffic management is important for internet-facing applications.
 Azure provides a service for traffic management, called Azure Traffic Manager, that helps in distributing traffic across application endpoints.
 In this post, we will give a detailed understanding of the Azure Traffic Manager and how it works.
 Keep on reading to know all about the Azure Traffic Manager.
 Let us get started.

 Azure Traffic Manager distributes traffic to services across the Azure regions.
-It is a DNS-based traffic load balancer which provides responsiveness and high availability of the services.
+It is a DNS-based traffic load balancer that provides responsiveness and high availability of the services.
 The Traffic Manager considers the health of all the endpoints and uses DNS to route client requests to a service endpoint based on a traffic-routing method.

 A service endpoint might be an application hosted on Azure or an internet-facing application outside of Azure.
 To suit the needs of different applications, the Azure Traffic Manager offers several endpoint monitoring options and traffic routing methods.
 It balances the traffic load on services according to set policies.